shilad/wikibrain/tutorial/web-api.md

 }
 ```

+##articlesInCategory:

-**articlesInCategory**: Given a category "c" and a set of candidate categories "S", returns all pages that are closer to c than S. If S is not specified, the language edition's top-level categories are used.
+Given a target category and a set of candidate categories, returns all pages that are closer to the target than other candidates.
+Closer is defined as distance upwards in the category graph. **Note:** This is computationally intensive.
+Please use it with care and cache results.

+**Input parameters**:

+If candidates are not specified, the language edition's top-level categories are used.
 S must contain c.

 http://localhost:8000/articlesInCategory?targetCategoryTitle=Category:Science&lang=simple